Microsoft/azure-docs.pt-pt/articles/app-service/containers/tutorial-php-mysql-app.md

 ---
-title: PHP (Laravel) com o MySQL no Linux - serviço de aplicações do Azure | Documentos da Microsoft
+title: PHP (Laravel) with MySQL on Linux - Azure App Service | Microsoft Docs
-description: Saiba como pôr aplicações PHP a funcionar no serviço de aplicações do Azure no Linux, com ligação a uma base de dados MySQL no Azure.
-Laravel é utilizado no tutorial.
+description: Learn how to get a PHP app working in Azure App Service on Linux, with connection to a MySQL database in Azure.
+Laravel is used in the tutorial.
 services: app-service\web
 author: cephalin
 manager: jeconnoc